Contact us!

 AJ Fong is a first-year PhD student in Pure Mathematics of the wonderful David McKinnon at Waterloo, where he works on algebraic geometry and number theory.
 He likes to dance (performance) and play contract bridge.

-Matthew Cordes is a Senior Assistant at ETH Zurich, specializing in geometric group theory.
-He received his PhD in Mathematics from Brandeis University in 2016.
-He is also interested in understanding the ethics of mathematics and has developed a curriculum for an ethics of mathematics course taught at ETHZ.
+Matthew Cordes is an Assistant Professor at Heriot-Watt University specializing in geometric group theory.
+He received his PhD in Mathematics from Brandeis University and had postdocs at the Technion and ETH Zurich.
+He is also interested in understanding the ethics of mathematics and has developed a curriculum and taught a course on the ethics of mathematics at ETH..

 Ian Coley is a mathematician-turned-consultant working for the Boston Consulting Group in their San Diego office.
 He received his PhD from UCLA in 2019, concentrating in higher category theory and algebraic K-theory, then moved on to a postdoc at Rutgers University from 2019 - 2022.
 These days he does very little pure mathematics, but applies abstract reasoning skills to business contexts and helps PhDs across disciplines find their path forward when academia no longer fits.